-Lawns to Habitat (Summer 2018) – Funded by the Coastal Conservancy and Prop 1, Daily Acts is partnering with the Sonoma County Water Agency, Conservation Corps North Bay and four Sonoma County schools to convert at least 20,000 square feet of lawn and asphalt into water conscious habitat gardens.
+Lawns to Habitat (Summer 2018) – Funded by the Coastal Conservancy and Prop 1, Daily Acts is partnering with Sonoma Water, Conservation Corps North Bay and four Sonoma County schools to convert at least 20,000 square feet of lawn and asphalt into water conscious habitat gardens.
 By converting a total of 20,000 square feet of irrigated lawn and impervious surface into a permeable, water-wise garden, we will be saving about 500,000 gallons of water annually once these projects are completed.

 Unmetered Flow Reducer (January 2018) – The purpose of the Residential Unaccounted For Water Leak Detection Pilot Program is to assess how much unaccounted for water seeps through water meters, undetected.
 Low flows can travel through water meters undetected due to the inability of the water meter to measure low flows.
 Unaccounted for water can be reduced with the installation or retrofit of an add-on device, called an Unmeasured-Flow Reducer.